Certora/Documentation/docs/user-guide/timeouts/timeouts-main.md

 (library_timeouts)=
 ### Library-based systems

-Some of the systems we have are based on multiple library contracts which implement the business logic.
+Some systems are based on multiple library contracts which implement the business logic.
 They also forward storage updates to a single external contract holding the storage.

-In these systems, it’s sensible to split the verification so as each library is operated on an individual basis.
+In these systems, it is sensible to verify each library independently.

 If you encounter timeouts when trying to verify the main entry point contract to the system, check the impact of the libraries on the verification by summarizing